BrainJarOrg/battleships/README.md

 ### Standard input and output

-All communication is via stdin and stdout, via JSON.
+All communication is via command line argument and stdout, via JSON.

-We'll provide you with a valid json string in stdin, and we'll expect a valid JSON string as the only thing printed to the screen.
+We'll provide you with a valid json string as an argument, and we'll expect a valid JSON string as the only thing printed to the screen.

 As a consequence, any errors will be considered a suicide.